 Oakfield House School is an Acorn Education and Care Independent day special school for students between the ages of 5-12 years.
 The staff at Oakfield House School have a proven track record of successfully meeting a wide range of Social, Emotional and Mental Health needs.
-We are experienced in recognising and working with a wide range of additional challenges students face, including Autism, Asperger’s, speech language and communication difficulties, dyslexia, dyspraxia, ADHD, and SpLD.
-The school prides itself on being able to o er an appropriate curriculum for students ranging in ability from those with Moderate Learning difficulties to those who are gifted and talented.
+We are experienced in recognising and working with a wide range of additional challenges students face, including Autism, Asperger’s, speech language and communication difficulties, dyslexia, dyspraxia, Aspergers atttachment issues, ADHD, and SpLD.
+The school prides itself on being able to deliver an appropriate curriculum for students ranging in ability from those with Moderate Learning difficulties to those who are gifted and talented.

 All pupils at Oakfield will have an Education, Health and Care Plan.
 Every pupil has their own unique learning targets that are monitored regularly.
 Oakfield works hard to have good relationships with our children’s family and strive to work collaboratively.
-Oakfield will develop uniquely for each child comprehensive Behaviour Support Plan, Individual Risk Assessment and Personalised Learning Targets and families can have input into these.
+Oakfield will develop uniquely for each child comprehensive Pupil Support Plan, Individual Risk Assessment and Personalised Learning Targets and families can have input into these.